In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 We are here to help you build a brighter, healthier and happier future free from the substances that negatively impact your emotional and physical health.

-Please contact us at any point if you have any questions about what rehab care entails.
+Please contact us at any point if you have any questions about what your rehabilitation journey might entail.

 If you have started to experience serious problems with your career, family, or day-to-day well-being as a result of consuming drugs or alcohol, talk to us today.

-To find out more about what to expect from drug and alcohol rehab in Basildon, contact us on 0800 140 4690.
+To find out more about what to expect from alcohol & drug rehab Basildon, contact us on 0800 140 4690.